Nate-Gaudreault/NitrOS/README.md

 # NitrOS
-Just some floppy based OS im working on for no absolute reason whatsoever Matthew approves yes indeed
+Just some floppy based OS im working on for no absolute reason whatsoever.